khmaher/HPC_dada2/README.md

   You should work in the directory '/fastdata' on BESSEMER as this allows shared access to your files and commands, useful for troubleshooting.

-  Check if you already have a directory in '/fastdata'.
+  Check if you already have a directory in '/fastdata' by running the command exactly as it appears below.

   ```
-  ls /usr/<user>
+  ls /usr/$USER
   ```

   If you receive the message